Children Living Away from Home (Including those who are Privately Fostered and those Placed in Secure Accommodation on Welfare Grounds)

 Placement in temporary accommodation, often a distance from previous support networks or involving frequent moves, can lead to individuals and families falling through the net.

 It is important that effective systems are in place to ensure that children from homeless families receive services from health and education, the Children's Services Trust and welfare support services as well as any other specific services, because with frequent moves they may become disengaged from services.
 For example a child who is not registered with a school or a GP will miss out on basic services such as health screening, eye tests, immunisations and learning to read and write.
 Where a child who needs specific treatment misses appointments due to moves the problem may become an issue of Significant Harm.

-All concerns of Significant Harm to a child should be referred to Doncaster Children’s Services Trust in accordance with the Referrals Procedure.
+All concerns of Significant Harm to a child should be referred to Doncaster Children's Services Trust in accordance with the Contacts and Referrals Procedure.